College of Social Sciences and Public Policy

 Our Programs

-Are you interested in how human beings interact with their environment?
-Do you want to understand the roots of environmental injustice?
+Are you interested in how people interact with their environment?
 Are you a tech fan looking to leverage the power of GIS, automation, and spatial statistics?
 Have you ever considered how remote sensing could impact the trajectory of an entire industry?
 Perhaps you find yourself thinking of how people develop both physical and social constructs.
 If so…

 Geography is a field built on three pillars – the human, the environment, and the technical.
 By advancing basic knowledge as a foundation for problem-solving, and exposing students to a wide variety of applications across diverse interests, Geography equips its scholars with skill sets that are increasingly marketable in a world of complex questions.
 Many of our graduates, researchers, and faculty employ skills in geospatial science, statistics, and critical analysis.
 The trained geographer has the ability to identify issues or phenomena, ask appropriate questions, and deploy techniques from perspectives unique to the field and for the benefit of society.